SkoolNotes/Taproot/KBhHIST201ColdWar.md

 course: HIST201
 ---

-# WWII and the Rise of teh Cold War Tensions
+# WWII and the Rise of the Cold War Tensions

 ## Causes of WWII: a brainstorm
 - The failure of the treaty of versailies